 From our work with Aviator Gear and other clients, we’ve found it’s often people in the research phase of their buying journey.
 For that reason, those first clicks after a search don’t always represent a high buying intent.

-This “research phase” audience are usually first-time visitors and usually have a high CPA and low ROAS.
+This “research phase” audience are usually first-time visitors and usually have a high CPA and low return on ad spend (ROAS).

-In contrast, return visitors tend to convert at a higher rate.
+In contrast, return visitors tend to convert at a higher conversion rate.

 How to Increase ROAS with Audience Lists